🇬🇧 English

 Fabric provides an easy way to create a new mod project using the Fabric Template Mod Generator - if you want, you can manually create a new project using the example mod repository, you should refer to the Manual Project Creation section.

-You can use the Fabric Template Mod Generator to generate a new project for your mod - you should fill in the required fields, such as the package name and mod name, and the Minecraft version that you want to develop for.
+You can use the Fabric Template Mod Generator to generate a new project for your mod - you should fill in the required fields, such as the mod name, package name, and the Minecraft version that you want to develop for.

-If you want to use Kotlin, or want to add data generators, you can select the appropriate options in the Advanced Options section.
+If you either want to use Kotlin, or Mojang's official mappings rather than the Yarn mappings, or want to add data generators, you can select the appropriate options in the Advanced Options

 You should extract this zip file to a location of your choice, and then open the extracted folder in IntelliJ IDEA: